lucasmargui/django-project-class-based-view/README.md

 <p align="center">🚀 Project to create a crud structure using Django's Class-based views for future references</p>

 # Project
-This project uses Django_Projeto_AlguelCarros as a base, modifying the views to use class-based views.
+This project uses Django_Projeto_AluguelCarros as a base, modifying the views to use class-based views.

 ## Resources Used